Difference Between Bond and Loan

 The primary difference between Bonds and Loan is that bonds are the debt instruments issued by the company for raising the funds which are highly tradable in the market i.e., a person holding the bond can sell it in the market without waiting for its maturity, whereas, loan is an agreement between the two parties where one person borrows the money from another person which are not tradable generally in the market.

-The terms Bond and loan are related to each other, however, they are not the same and they have certain core differences.
-Bonds and loans are both debts.
-A bond is a kind of loan which will be used by large entities or the corporations or the governments to raise capital which they require for operating their business and its done by selling IOUs to the public.
+The terms bond and loan are related to each other; however, they are not the same and have specific core differences.
+Both are debts.
+A bond is a kind of loanBond Is A Kind Of LoanA bond is financial instrument that denotes the debt owed by the issuer to the bondholder.
+Issuer is liable to pay the coupon (an interest) on the same.
+These are also negotiable and the interest can be paid monthly, quarterly, half-yearly or even annually whichever is agreed mutually. that will be used by large entities or the corporations or the governments to raise capital, which they require for operating their business, and it’s done by selling IOUs to the public.

 What is Loan?

 A loan is a debt in which a lender will lend the money, and a borrower will borrow the money.
 A specific time limit will be set for the repayment of the debt-money, which includes both the interest amount and the principal amount which has been borrowed by the borrower from that lender.
 This principle amount is mostly paid in installments regularly.
 When every installment is a similar amount of money, it will be called an annuity.